Central Pennsylvania is home to some of the finest recreational areas in the state.

-East of State College on U.S. Route 322 to Bear Meadows Road; turn south on Bear Meadows Road at the sign for Tussey Mountain Ski Resort; 6 miles south along this road, one mile past the Detweiler Run Natural Area.
+From State College, take U.S. Route 322 East to Bear Meadows Road; turn south on Bear Meadows Road at the sign for Tussey Mountain Ski Resort; six miles south along this road, one mile past the Detweiler Run Natural Area.
 Hiking and picnicking within Rothrock State Forest.

 BALD EAGLE STATE FOREST